BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 #### Debug Shader Usage

-Sometimes you will need to actually see what bone is influencing what part of your mesh.
-When this need arises we got you covered with some nifty new ShaderMaterials!
+Sometimes you will need to actually see whart parts of your mesh a certain bone is influencing.
+When this need arises we've got you covered with some nifty new ShaderMaterials!

 ##### SkeletonMap Shader

-The first one which is a color map of the entire skeleton is called a SkeletonMap, this will show you a unique color for each bone and how all their influences interact.
-Its static method to create one expects two parameters, options and scene.
+The first one, which is a color map of the entire skeleton, is called a SkeletonMap.
+This will show you a unique color for each bone and visual feedback of how all of their influences interact.
+It's static method and when creating one, it expects two parameters, options and scene.

 ```javascript
 let mapShader = BABYLON.Debug.SkeletonViewer.CreateSkeletonMapShader( options, scene);
 ```

 Inside the options you must pass a skeleton key and value.
 A secondary optional argument for generating the color gradient for the bones is called as colorMap.

 ```javascript
 let options = {